-- Tutors at Wintec are professionals with in-depth knowledge of their respective field who impart knowledge among students through efficacious teaching that combines modern technology and world-class facilities.
+- Tutors for Wintec courses are professionals with in-depth knowledge of their respective field who impart knowledge among students through efficacious teaching that combines modern technology and world-class facilities.

 - Wintec emphasises on providing a secure, comfortable and conducive environment to its students.
 It celebrates diversity and connects various communities, making it a place parents find safe for their children.

 - Waikato Institute of Technology offers a dedicated International Centre to provide support to all its students.
 In addition to organising cultural events, the International Centre team assists students with accommodation, general advice etc to ensure that its students feel well-taken care of.